martincostello/blog/content/posts/implementing-a-custom-github-token-broker.md

 workflows and extract these secrets, they would be able to pivot to other repositories and potentially compromise significant portions of your user account and/or GitHub organisation.

-Tools such as [Zizmor][zizmor] can help to mitigate this risk by scanning your GitHub Actions workflows and highlighting code patterns that can be refactored or removed to minimise risk, and [npm v12][npm-v12] will disable `npm install` scripts by default, but ultimately the secrets are still present in the workflows.
+Tools such as [zizmor][zizmor] can help to mitigate this risk by scanning your GitHub Actions workflows and highlighting code patterns that can be refactored or removed to minimise risk, and [npm v12][npm-v12] will disable `npm install` scripts by default, but ultimately the secrets are still present in the workflows.